 If your kids don’t love bugs yet, maybe these books will get them interested.

-Best Children’s Books About Bugs (Insects)
+Best Children’s Books About Bugs and Insects

-Heads and Tails: Insects by John Canty
+Heads and Tails: Insects

 Clues in typewriter text prompt readers to think before they turn the page to find the right insect.
-Then watercolor, pen and ink illustrations and large text give the answers.
+Then watercolor, pen and ink illustrations, and large text give the answers.
 Answers like grasshopper, mosquito, praying mantis, and more.
 Engaging and playful.

-Some Bugs by Angela DiTerlizzi, illustrated by Brendan Wenzel
+by Angela DiTerlizzi, illustrated by Brendan Wenzel

 Simple text and lovely illustrations peak young readers’ interest in bugs.
 Some bugs bite, some stink, and some roll in a ball.
 It’s a great introduction to the creepy, crawly natural world.